tonyhieu/college-notes/_posts/2022-10-03-econ20a-reading.md

         - Unit elastic is when your elasticity is equal to 1; over 1 is elastic, and under 1 is inelastic
         - Goods with substitutes are usually elastic, while necessities are inelastic
         - Decrease in price of an elastic good will increase revenue, while a decrease in price of an inelastic good will decrease revenue

+- Lecture Notes:
+    - Supply curves should start above (0, 0) because companies need to cover fixed costs
+    - Regular equations for curves start with Q (Q = mP + b), but if P is on the left, then it is called *inverse demand/supply*